Remisaurus/Winc/superpy/report.md

 --0.3f--
 a full support of command lines is available, many little things are still possible to improve upon, but testing the program should ensue.
 Functionality seems to be high enough that I am submitting this version to my educational institute.
+--0.3f--
+Added a small line to get the program to work properly on other operating systems. beware that the program makes a data folder in the current working dir and deletes files from there when is told to reset!...

 chapter 3,
 Conclusion and continuation,
+small updates are made for cross-platform functionality.
 This chapter has yet to be written.